We are owned and controlled by our members. Find out how to get involved in our governance.

 - Vote for the Board of Directors.
-All members have a say in who is elected to the board and we run elections to some Board seats each year
+All members have a say in who is elected to the board.

-- Attend the AGM.
-The AGM provides an opportunity to share views, vote on formal resolutions and hear reports from members of Co-operatives UK's Board and Management Team.
-The 2020 AGM took place on Friday 19 June.
-Due to COVID-19 the meeting was held online only..Wattch a recording of the agm here
+- Attend our AGM.
+Our members have a chance to share views, vote on formal resolutions and hear reports from Co-operatives UK’s Board and Management Team.

-- Participate in a strategic members’ group to help shape areas of strategic priority.
-Co-operatives UK leads and facilitates members’ groups on key issues and sectors including finance, governance and worker co-operatives
+- Participate in a member group and help shape areas of strategic priority including finance, governance and worker co-operatives.